 We primarily use debt financing to fund our mortgage loan originations.
 In 2019 we entered into a master repurchase agreement to finance substantially all of the mortgage loans that we originate.
 Once our mortgage business sells a loan in the secondary mortgage market, we use the sale proceeds to reduce the outstanding balance under the repurchase facility.
-See "Part II - Item 8.
-Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 7.
-Credit Facilities and Long-Term Debt" for additional information regarding our master repurchase agreement.
+See Note 7 ("Credit Facilities and Long-Term Debt") of the Notes to Consolidated Financial Statements included elsewhere in this prospectus for additional information regarding our master repurchase agreement.